darwino/darwino-documentation/Developer Guide/Appendix 1. Utility Libraries.md

 # Utility Libraries

 Darwino comes with a set of general utility classes.
 These classes are located in a variety of projects.
-A few of the most noteworthy aare described here.
+A few of the most noteworthy are described here.

 ## StringUtil
 In dwo-commons is StringUtil.
 It consists of routines to simplify handling Strings.

-FOr example, throughout Darwino a null string and an empty value are considered as equivalent.
+For example, throughout Darwino a null string and an empty value are considered as equivalent.
 This is similar to how JavaScript handles the two.
 For convenience and simplicity, Darwino brings this approach to Java via the isEmpty() and isNotEmpty() functions in StringUtil.

 ## AbstractException and AbstractRuntimeException
 All of the Java exceptions that are thrown by Darwino inherit directly or indirectly from these classes.
 Darwino’s exception classes provide additional features on top of the classes provided by Java, in particular for debugging.
 They implement and enforce an exception-chaining pattern; every time an exception is caught in Darwino and another exception is thrown, the original exception is passed as a parameter to the new exception.